chhayvoinvy/promptexify/automate/SECURITY.md

 **"AUTOMATION_AUTHOR_ID environment variable is required"**

-- Add your admin user ID to `.env` file
+- Add a valid user ID to `.env` file (this user will be the author of generated posts)

 **"Generation rate limit exceeded"**